marp-team/marp-core/docs/migration-v5.md

 npm install --save @marp-team/marp-core@5 katex beautiful-mermaid
 ```

-For using the full entrypoint `@marp-team/marp-core/full`, you need to install all optional dependencies.
+To use the full entrypoint `@marp-team/marp-core/full`, you need to install all optional dependencies.

 ```
 npm install --save \